Aryaman Malhotra

 • Accepting tokens signed with a public key when a private key should be required

-Remediation• Always validate the JWT signature on every request before trusting any claims
+• Always validate the JWT signature on every request before trusting any claims

 • Use a strong, randomly generated secret key — never a dictionary word or default value